Academics

 UCSC Extension Silicon Valley is an affiliated program that offers classes to professionals and members of the community.
 Many of these classes provide additional academic opportunities for UC Santa Cruz students.

-We employ a faculty-approved comprehensive review of the freshman applicants.
+We employ a faculty-approved comprehensive review of first-year applicants.
 Our selection guide is online if you'd like to review the different factors that we take into consideration.

 Yes, but all these students would have been held to the same selection criteria as in-state students, although the minimum GPA for a non-resident of California is higher than the CA resident GPA (3.40 vs. 3.00, respectively).
 In addition, most international students are also held to the UCSC English proficiency requirement.

 Yes.
-UCSC offers a number of denied freshmen the opportunity to be considered on a waitlist.
+UCSC offers a number of denied first-year students the opportunity to be considered on a waitlist.
 For more information on the waitlist process, please see the FAQ below.

 Yes.
 Information on how to appeal an admission decision can be found on the UCSC Admissions Appeal Information page.